AnthonyCamper/chickenwing-map/README.md

 - Switch to list view for a sortable list of all ratings
 - Use the "Zoom to Nearby Places" feature to find rated wings near you

-Join me on this flavorful adventure and discover the best chicken wings around!